Adult Guardianship - Background Information

 What powers does a guardian have about health and safety?

-What powers does a guardian have about the ward’s rights?
+What powers does a guardian have about the person’s rights?

 What powers does a guardian have about finances?